terraform-ibm-modules/sample-iac-solutions/terragrunt/README.md

    - Integrate multiple Terraform IBM modules through Terragrunt
    - Manage dependencies between modules (e.g., VPC depends on Resource Group, OCP depends on VPC)
    - Promote best practices for multi-layer cloud deployments
-4. **A scalable foundation** for teams adopting IBM Cloud Landing Zone principles and OpenShift workloads.

 This project can be used as a baseline for production deployments or adapted for learning and testing environments.